dcb-events/dcb-events.github.io/docs/advanced/composing-projections.md

 ## Query only relevant events

 In the above example the reducer iterates over all events even though it only changes the state for `CourseDefined` events.
 This is not an issue for this simple example.
 But in reality those events are not stored in memory and there can be many of them.
-So obviously they should be filtered _before_ they are read from the Event Store.
+So obviously, they should be filtered _before_ they are read from the Event Store.

 The Type of the event is the first important element used to filter the events that affect my projection inside a large Event Store.